 What do you say when you have 30 minutes to interview a cool-girl-slash-chef who you’ve fangirl’ed over for years?
 A few stupid things, no doubt, but also, you ask the things you’ve always wanted to know: Where do you find inspiration?
 How do you balance it all?
 Where’d you get that rug?

-I knew my conversation with Eden Grinshpan would be relaxed and relatable, but one Bachelor reference and lots of restaurant mentions later, we officially entered did-we-just-become-best-friends territory.
+I knew my conversation with Eden Grinshpan would be relaxed and relatable, but one Bachelor reference and lots of restaurant mentions later, we officially entered the did-we-just-become-best-friends territory.
 Then again, you can’t help but get the feeling Eden has that effect on everyone.
 Sure, she’s kind of a big deal, but she keeps it real.
-And when it comes to the challenges of being a mom, a restaurant owner, a blogger and a TV host, Eden’s an open book (spoiler: it’s not as easy as social media would have you think.)
+And when it comes to the challenges of being a mom, a restaurant owner, a blogger, an author (Eat Out Loud is our new go-to cookbook), and a TV host, Eden’s an open book (spoiler: it’s not as easy as social media would have you think.)

 As hard as it is to balance her many projects and passions, if there’s one thing Eden does with ease, it’s whipping up a meal in a flash.
 Seasonal ingredients and fresh herbs have a permanent residency in the cookbook filled Grinshpan-Nivron kitchen, and they come together on a nightly basis to form simple, yet unforgettable dinners.
 Still not convinced?
 Read on for an exclusive look at how Eden Grinshpan entertains.

 What’s your go-to source for recipe inspiration?